felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 completing her PhD: **"You never want to read the same book twice"**.
 As a fan of novels, this was something I initially disagreed with.
 However, I came to understand what her statement meant: Reading a book twice is suboptimal and a potential waste of time.
+What does that say about the first time you read that book?

-In other words, learn things right on the first run-through!
+In short, we obviously want to learn things right on the first run-through, so planning on going back to the book is an anti-pattern.
+Unfortunately, I was still a slow learner...

 ## Attempt 2: Highlighting